evamaxfield/cookiecutter-py-package/README.md

     * This is due to the dynamic version management with `setuptools-scm`.
     * After running the cookiecutter, you should push code to a remote host (GitHub, GitLab, etc.) or at the very least, run `git init` prior to install.
+3. It is generally recommended to use VSCode and install the extensions for black and ruff.

 ## Features